 The Bachelor of Science in Communication is a unique degree in that students can choose to focus on one of four very distinct concentrations.
 They are Journalism and Citizen Media, Media Studies, Organizational Communication, and Public Relations.
 The following information explains the four different concentrations.

-The Journalism and Citizen Media concentration at KSU is at the forefront of a major media shift in which traditional mainstream media are changing as more content goes online and into a wider digital world.
-The JCM concentration immerses students in the journalism and citizen media fields.
+The Journalism and Emerging Media concentration at KSU is at the forefront of a major media shift in which traditional mainstream media are changing as more content goes online and into a wider digital world.
+The JEM concentration immerses students in the journalism and emerging media fields.
 Our students learn how to write and produce news and feature stories.
 Students also gain hands-on digital experience in our digital video, audio, and photojournalism courses.
 The Multi-Media Visions of Community Capstone allows seniors to explore a community in the greater Atlanta area and share its stories with an audience.

 Students are versed in journalism’s legal and ethical codes and mores.
 They gain an understanding of communication and journalism theory and practice in civic and community journalism and citizen media concepts.
 Students learn to advance journalism literacy, principles and practice within the public square.
 Their education includes understanding how to adapt to a dynamic media world where new technologies and innovation have disrupted old sustained models.

 The Media Studies Concentration helps students navigate the media-rich culture as critical thinkers and intentional media creators and users in employment and in personal life.
 The three competency areas-Technology, Writing, and Media Literacy-offer a focused set of knowledge gains our media studies graduates will need in an increasingly complex and converging media world.

 The concentration is designed to give students the freedom to personalize their studies.
 Students can make creative combinations of courses to suit their interests and blend knowledge and insight in interdisciplinary ways.